codewinds/strange-2016/README.md

  1. output from running: node -v
  2. output from running: npm -v
  3. attach any errors or anything you think may be relevant

+## Thanks

+Thanks for preinstalling the workshop dependencies and verifying operation.
+By having this repo preinstalled it won't take much to update with my source for the workshop.
+You never know how conference wifi will hold up so better to have preinstalled.
+I look forward to working with you at the workshop.